OmkarKirpan/meteor-react-start-app/README.md

 ## Meteor-React start-app

+This app isn’t done yet.
+If you think something is missing or wrong, just sent me an email.

 This start-app contains:
 * Meteor release 1.3-beta.11 with React and React Router
 * NPM Packages: react react-dom react-router@2.0.0-rc5 history@2.0.0-rc2  react-mixin babel@6.5.1
 * ES6: arrow functions
-* A basic lay-out with a header, body and a footer
+* A reactive lay-out based on flexbox with a header, body and a footer and three columns
 * User Login (create account, login/logout, change password)
 * Router with Navigation buttons
 * Some static 'pages': Home, Admin and NotFound